turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 *   User knows how many items are on the to-do list.
 *   Search my to-do's.
 *   Clicking trash on a to-do pops up a confirm/cancel dialog
-*   What else does the team need to know to make a successful MVP?

 Then we'll turn to a pair and compare our results.